 Layered up warm and dry, I headed out on what would hopefully be a short tramp back to Whakapapa Village.
-I had read that the track was in bad shape, heavily eroded and such, but's really not that bad at all.
-Sure, it's not up to the same Great Walk standard as the rest of the circuit, but it's otherwise just a fairly standard tramping track
+I had read that the track was in bad shape, heavily eroded and such, but it's really not as bad as all that.
+Sure, it's not up to the same Great Walk standard as the rest of the circuit, but it's otherwise just a fairly standard tramping track.

-The track is quite eroded and rutted in places, particularly bad in a few small places, which can be annoying - but nothing too bad.
+The track is indeed quite eroded and rutted in places, particularly badly in a few places, which can be annoying - but nothing to ruin your day.